alessiodesogus/alessiodesogus.github.io/youniverse.md

 And we can see `stress` is the most mentioned problem, followed by `suicide` and `depress`.
 They all show a similar trend of increase all these years.

+&nbsp;

+# What does the Trend Bring?
+## 3.1 Video Contents
-RQ3: Is there an impact on new content?
+> RQ3: Is there an impact on new content?

+&nbsp;

+## 3.2 Channels
+> RQ4: Did old channels followed the trends?

-RQ4: Did old channels (that were not speaking about mental health) start speaking about (i.e. followed the trends)?
+Did old channels that were not speaking about mental health start speaking about it?

+&nbsp;

+## 3.3 Channel Performance
+> RQ5: For those following channels, does the trend have positive / negative impact on them?

-RQ5: Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?
+Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?